 Dan also organised the banners around the Christmas tree, encouraging people to shop local.
 Here are people from some of the Cleveleys businesses, saying Merry Christmas!

 Christmas Cheer in Cleveleys

-The Christmas Cheer in Cleveleys team is a small, new group of very enthusiastic volunteers, led by local woman Scarlett Clegg.
+The Christmas Cheer in Cleveleys team is a small, new group of very enthusiastic volunteers, led by local women Scarlett Clegg and Kay Holding.
 They’re plotting and planning how the sparkle can be brought to town with Cleveleys Christmas Lights.
-They’ve put together a programme of fundraising events to get enough money together to at least make a difference this year, and build on achievements in following years.
+First, they put together a programme of fundraising events to get enough money together to at least make a difference this year, and build on achievements in years to come.

-Plans are still being finalised for the 2018 festivities so watch this space for more details.
-A fun event for everyone – including Santa! – is being planned at the community centre before and after Switch On of the Cleveleys Christmas Lights.
+A fun event for everyone – including Santa! – was held at the community centre after Switch On of the Cleveleys Christmas Lights.

 - Please join the Christmas Cheer in Cleveleys Facebook Group if you’d like to help.